fstwn/cockatoo/docsource/README.rst

-The purpose of this project is to enable Rhino and Grasshopper to automatically derive (3d-)knitting patterns for computerized knitting machines from NURBS surfaces and polygon meshes.
+The purpose of this project is to enable Rhino and Grasshopper to automatically derive (3d-)knitting patterns for computerized knitting machines from NURBS surfaces and unstructured triangle meshes.
 The absence of such a freely available open-source toolkit marks the origin point for this project.
+Programming Cockatoo was only possible thanks to some brilliant research done by lots of other people.
+Please check the `Sources & References <#sources--references>`__ section if you're curious.

 This open-source software prototype constitutes the practical part of my diploma project *Knit Relaxation - Knit membranes for (Interior-)